Reading goals aren’t just for kids. If you want to improve your reading life, try out these reading goals for adults.

 Regardless of the time limit you set, keeping a consistent reading schedule is a great reading goal for adults who struggle to find time to read.
 Some days, squeezing in 20 minutes will be a challenge, but on others, I guarantee you’ll find yourself rearranging your priorities to add much more reading time.

 Setting a reading goal based on time is also perfect for people who love to read slowly and drink deep from books.
 Sometimes in the rush to read more and more books, we lose sight of the deeper messages the author is presenting.
 Slowing down your read to decrease the number but increase the contemplation of the books you read can bring wonderful peace in our fast-paced world.

 Reading Goal #4: Join a Book Club

 Not all reading goals for adults have to concentrate on reading challenges – whether it be category, time or books read.
-In 2020, why not join a book club?
+This year, why not join a book club?